 The Bambara groundnut is widespread in Africa and was collected first in 1909 by Dalziel in Nigeria and by Ledermann in North Cameroon (Harms, 1912; Stapf.
 1913).
 The name of this African groundnut originates from Bambara, a district on the Upper Niger near Timbuktu in Mali (Linnemann, 1987).
 According to the National Research Council (2006), the original local name for Bambara groundnut is cokon in the Bamanankan language spoken by the Bamanan people of Mali and it has several other names depending on the location where it is found.
 For instance, they are also known as jugo beans or in Swahili as njugumawe.
 In the Republic of Zambia, they are known as either ntoyo (ciBemba) or katoyo (kiKaonde).
-In Shangaan they are known as tindluwa and in Malagasy they are known as voanjobory.
-The groundnuts are related to cowpeas and botanically it is known as Vigna subterranea.
-There are two botanical varieties namely V. subterranea var. spontanea which includes the wild varieties and V. subterranea var. subterranea which includes the cultivated varieties (Linnemann, 1987).
+In Shangaan they are known as tindluwa and in Malagasy they are known as Vigna subterranea.
+There are two botanical varieties namely V. subterranea var. spontanea which includes the wild varieties and V. subterranea var. spontanea which includes the wild varieties (Linnemann, 1987).
 It is a member of the family Fabaceae and according to some authors; Bambara groundnut is called Voandzeia subterranean (National Research Council, 2006).